European Train Control System: Juridical Recording Unit

 The Juridical Recording Unit (JRU) is an event recorder, usually integrated with the EVC, that logs the actions of the driver and the state of both the signalling and the ETCS equipment itself.
 It can be considered equivalent to an aircraft's flight recorder.

 Train Interface Unit

 The Train Interface Unit (TIU) is the interface between the EVC and the train/locomotive, for submitting commands or receiving information.

 Specific Transmission Modules

-A Specific Transmission Module (STM) is a special interface for the EVC that enables operation with one or more Class B ATP systems, such as PZB, MEMOR, or ATB.
+A Specific Transmission Module (STM) is a special interface for the EVC that enables operation with one or more national Class B ATP systems, such as PZB, MEMOR, EBICab700/CONVEL, or ATB.
 It consists of the hardware needed to link the specific sensors and receivers that pick up on-track and lineside signals from the legacy installation with the EVC, and the software that allows the EVC to emulate the processing functions that would be performed by the legacy system controller on a non-ETCS train.
 The information provided by the legacy system is then shown to the driver via the DMI.
 It is possible to fit an EVC with STMs for multiple legacy systems, as required.
+In SRS versions up to 2.3.0d, the associated ETCS operational level was called Level STM.
+From SRS version 3.0.0, it is known as Level NTC, for "national train control"; this is because in many vehicles the national system is implemented using conventional equipment with a proprietary interface to the EVC, instead of using an STM compliant with the fit, form and function interfaces specified in the SRS.